junglok/tem-docs/docs/faqs/faq.md

 ??? note "(OTP) How to resolve `Unable to display QR code` error?"

-    When connecting to the GSDC login server via a lab workstation/desktop using the GNOME Terminal in a Linux system (e.g., Ubuntu), executing the `ipa otptoken-add` command results in the message {==`ipa: WARNING: Unable to display QR code using the configured output encoding.
-Please use the token URI to configure your OTP device`==}.
+    When connecting to the GSDC login server via a lab workstation/desktop using the GNOME Terminal in a Linux system (e.g., Ubuntu), executing the `ipa otptoken-add` command results in the message `ipa: WARNING: Unable to display QR code using the configured output encoding.
+Please use the token URI to configure your OTP device`.

     To resolve this issue, you can force the use of a locale supported by the internal Python QR code package within the ipa tool.
 Use the following command: